Drayux/Tartarus/README.md

 _NOTE: There is probably a better way to do this that I do not yet know about; feel free to PR!_

 ## Profiles
 **NOTE:** The python configuration tool "linapse" must be ran as sudo to actually change the profile in the driver.
-Truthfully, I do not know what the protocol I should use here is.
-Though this may prove problematic for users on multi-user machines.
+Truthfully, I do not know what the protocol I should use here is, as this caveat may prove problematic for users on multi-user machines.
 **NOTE:** Included in `linapse/` is the file `default.rz` which is the default "out of box" profile provided to the device by Razer
 **TODO:** Needs an explanation of the bind types, values, and many pretty pictures
 Also describe the nuances of profiles/hypershift keys (when they swap versus override)
 Once I add functionality to the mouse wheel, describe that too